The Twin Adolescent (TA) Study is investigating the "Genetics of

 Dr Timothy Bates.
 Centre for Cognitive Science, Macquarie University, NSW.

 Dr Danielle R Reed.
-Monell Chemical Senses Center,
+Monell Chemical Senses Center, Philadelphia, PA.

 Dr Paul Breslin.
 Monell Chemical Senses Centre, Philadelphia, PA.